-Have you just installed Windows 10 Creator’s Update and realized that Microsoft have removed all the controls for disabling their Cortana online-assistant service?
-Fear not for your privacy nor your autonomy over your own Windows PC!
+Have you just installed Windows 10 Creator’s Update and realized that Microsoft has removed all the controls for disabling its Cortana online-assistant service?
+Fear not for your privacy nor your autonomy over your Windows PC!
 You can still disable Cortana and restore Windows Search on the taskbar and in the Start menu.
 All it takes is a tiny tweak to the Windows Registry.

 Some users may not want everything they type in to their Start menu to be sent to Microsoft’s servers and may prefer the good old days when their Windows PCs managed to perform local-device searches without “enhancing” the search results by adding ads from the Windows Store and Groove Music Store.

 Here is how you revert back to on-device Windows Search and disable Cortana:

 - Open up the Registry Editor by searching for “regedit” in search field at the bottom of the screen.
 This will be the last time you use Cortana before waving her goodbye.

 - Click at the location bar, right underneath the toolbar, type in the following, and press Enter: Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows

 - From the toolbar, go to Edit: New: Key.
 You should see a blue border and a blinking cursor indicating a text input field to the left in the window; in the folder tree underneath the Windows folder.